Throughout my entire adult life, I have loved travelling. I was always nervous of having children, would I still be able to travel? Could I afford it?

 Oh, car seats!
 Oh, how I love those bulky oversized pieces of equipment.
 They are such a pain to carry around.
 However with newborns, it is an amazing way to transfer from car just by lifting the seat out without waking them up.

 I go by the rule if I am going to be renting a car, I bring my own.
 If I’m travelling in places where I’m likely to be using tuk tuks or other forms of transport, I don’t bring my own car seats.
 It will very much depend on the type of trip.
+Check out of Campervanning in Switzerland post here with twin babies.

 Check out my previous blog post: Should I take my car seat on holiday?